How to deal with mortgage arrears

 You usually have to claim benefits for 9 months before you can get an SMI loan.
 You can apply straight away if you're on pension credit.

-You can't usually get any help if you're working.
+You cannot usually get any help if you're working.

 Check if you have insurance